Light-HD/jetsonmitrccar/RUNNING_FourWd.md

 This is also wrapped within

 `roslaunch pose_follower navigation_stack_rviz.launch`

+In order to give a goal point, you can use 2D nav goal interface on rviz UI.
+2D_nav_goal, when clicked, will allow you to put a point on the map.
+When the point is selected with the mouse, the car should autonomously navigate to the location.

 #### RC mode for running the project and to control the simulation